Expatriation

 Other clients tell us they can no longer do business internationally, because prospective business partners shun them.
 Their maybe-partners assume (in some cases, rightly) that doing business with a U.S. citizen or permanent resident opens the door to continuous surveillance of their own financial affairs by the IRS.

-(Then, as if that weren’t bad enough, when you actually do sell the asset, your newfound home might tax you again on the capital gain.
-In effect, it’s double taxation.)
+And when you actually do sell the asset, your newfound home might tax you again on the capital gain.
+In effect, it’s double taxation.

 That’s why some people – mainly up and coming entrepreneurs and high value executives – choose to opt out before they hit the threshold.